 Low carb vegetables can provide maximize nutrient density and fibre content.
-In my course Crush Your Cravings and also in my free 30day Keto Connector Challenge, I teach all my ladies to consume 4-6 cups of vegetables per day.
+In my Crave Cure program, I teach all my ladies to consume 4-6 cups of vegetables per day.
 Leafy green vegetables are probably the #1 source of low carbohydrate fiber and the most nutrient-dense food available.
 These are what my keto salad recipe calls for — lots of greens!
 The next best sources are asparagus, avocado, zucchini, broccoli, tomatoes, peppers, cucumbers, brussel spouts, cabbage, onions, garlic, cauliflower, mushrooms, eggplant, olive and seaweed.

 Keto Salad Recipe: Low Carb, Nutrient-Dense and Delicious

 Try my delicious keto salad recipe and get a load of these health-giving greens!

 - 2 strips pastured-raised bacon (nitrate free), chopped